ZPGuiGroupWhu/sude/README.md

 %                    Default: 1e-7
 ```

-Open the 'main' file, we provide an example
+Open the 'main.m' file, we provide an example
 ```matlab
 % Input data
 clear;